anttikes/graphql-demo/README.md

-# Demo: GraphQL and code-first Entity Framework database
+# Demo: GraphQL and Entity Framework
 This demonstration presents a simple movie catalog with a GraphQL-based API.

 ## Technology stack